gicait/geoserver-rest/docs/source/how_to_use.rst

 You can create a layer group from layers that have been uploaded previously with the ``create_layergroup`` method.

-``geoserver-rest``allows you to create and modify almost all metadata of the layer group via keyword arguments.

 .. code-block:: python3

   # create a new layergroup from 2 existing layers